dear-lizhihua/volksbright-docs-node/doc/api/fs/event_ready.md

 added: v9.11.0
 -->

-Emitted when the {fs.WriteStream} is ready to be used.
+Emitted when the {fs.ReadStream} is ready to be used.

 Fires immediately after `'open'`.